daherb/mulle-spatial/grammar/SpatialAbs.lagda.md

   []  : Vector A zero
   _∷_ : {n : Nat} → A → Vector A n → Vector A (suc n)
 ```

 We use the built-in definition of natural numbers, which is essentially the same as the numbers
 we will use later, based on the Peano axioms.
+We will see the definition
+of these numbers later.
+For the moment `zero` is a natural number representing 0 (what a surprise)
+and we can form any natural number `n` by sequence of adding 1 `n` times to 0, i.e. 1+1+...+0.
+Addind 1 is called the successor (`suc`).

 Because we want
 to have vectors working for any type, we use a type variable `(A : Set)`